pavelkomarov/projection-pursuit/README.md

 [Documentation](https://pavelkomarov.com/projection-pursuit/skpp.html), [How it works](https://pavelkomarov.com/projection-pursuit/math.pdf).

 This repository is home to a couple [scikit-learn](http://scikit-learn.org/)-compatible estimators based on Jerome Friedman's generalizations[1] of his and Werner Stuetzle's *Projection Pursuit Regression* algorithm[2][3].
-A regressor capable of multivariate estimation and a classifier based on regression to a one-hot multivariate representation are included.
+A regressor capable of multivariate estimation and dimensionality reduction and a classifier based on regression to a one-hot multivariate representation are included.

 This repository is also meant to serve as a fairly pared-down example of how to use TravisCI, Coveralls, Sphinx, PyTest, how to deploy to PyPI and Github Pages, and how to create a Scikit-Learn Estimator that passes the sklearn checks and follows the PEP 8 style standard.